Momentum-Team-17/momentum-team-17.github.io/technical-presentations.md

 layout: default
 ---

-# Team Eleven Technical Presentations
+# Team Seventeen Technical Presentations

-- Phase 1: _Thursday, Sept 29_ End of Day (EOD)
+- Phase 1: _Thursday, Feb 7,_ 2PM (regular afternoon session time, no morning session)

 Each student will give a short technical talk about a JavaScript project that they worked on during the previous weeks of the phase.

 The talk should be 4 minutes long.
-You will record the screen and your talking along with it using a tool like [Loom](https://www.loom.com/download).
-It will be like a recorded version of the kind of presentation that group spokespeople gave on Monday, walking through code and talking about it.
+You will present to your classmates and instructor.

 The goals of this presentation are: